fgebhart/sportgems/README.md

 <img src="https://i.imgur.com/nOYiFm6.png" width="800">

 ## Installation
-Sportgems is bundled in a python package using [pyo3](https://pyo3.rs/).
+Sportgems is written in rust but bundled in a python package using [pyo3](https://pyo3.rs/).
 Simply install it using pip:
 ```
 pip install sportgems